-- Developing relationships with transplant coordinators to effectively communicate patient status updates consistently and to collaboratively provide the patient with support to increase the opportunity for waitlisting. - Involving the entire team in educating and supporting patients throughout their transplant journey to manage issues and provide encouragement during the long process of waitlisting and staying prepared for transplant. - Using the Transplant Change Package as a resource to overcome barriers using proven successful interventions. - Providing case management to assist patients with their specific barriers and collaborating with transplant center staff for mitigation strategies. - Engaging a focus group of patients to review and provide feedback on educational materials, such as high KDPI kidneys and living donation.
+- Developing relationships with transplant coordinators to effectively communicate patient status updates consistently and to collaboratively provide the patient with support to increase the opportunity for waitlisting. - Involving the entire team in educating and supporting patients throughout their transplant journey to manage issues and provide encouragement during the long process of waitlisting and staying transplant ready. - Providing staff education/in-services on the importance of transplant and motivational interviewing to encourage patients to consider transplant and complete the evaluation. - Using the Transplant Change Package as a resource to overcome barriers using proven successful interventions.